Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The SS Dirlewanger Brigade: History of the Black Hunters by Christian Ingrao
+1. Fuck Feelings by Michael Bennett MD and Sarah Bennett
 2. Star Wars: From a Certain Point of View - Return of the Jedi by Various Authors

 ### Current Book Completed Count as of 10/5/25

-Non-fiction - 12\
+Non-fiction - 13\
 Fiction - 11